themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 </blockquote>

 Specialists do agree that <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">a comprehensive, multidisciplinary approach</a> to care is necessary to address the many comorbidities and complexities of the disease.
 A multidisciplinary approach often means seeking out a variety of doctors and specialties to widen the scope of your care.
-A gynecologist will perform the diagnostic surgery, surgical treatment, and provide referrals to other healthcare providers.
+A gynecologist will perform the diagnostic surgery and surgical treatment and provide referrals to other healthcare providers.
 Combining treatments, such as excision surgery, diet and nutrition, alternative therapies, and physical therapy, can lead to patients effectively managing the disease and their symptoms long term.
 Patients will also need a <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">highly individualized patient-focused approach</a> to care since no two patients have the same presentation of symptoms.
 It’s also important that the specialists communicate effectively with one another to bridge the gaps in their knowledge.

 <blockquote class=”blockquote”>Patients with endometriosis often require individualized care over a long-term period, where priorities may change depending upon the type and severity of symptoms, the impact of these symptoms, current or future fertility goals and lifestyle factors.
 Individualized care benefits from a multi-disciplinary network of experts sufficiently skilled in providing advice on and treatment of endometriosis and its associated symptoms, based on the best available knowledge, their extensive experience, and their transparent record of success rates.